 Leverage creates a different problem for farmland owners.
 The fixed cost of a farmland payment can cause issues with the variable revenues farms often generate.

 For instance, if a farmland investor purchases land and cannot make their debt payments, then they risk losing their investment to the bank.

 For this reason debt ratios have been low since the 1980’s when many landowners held too much debt on their land.

-For this reason, AcreTrader typically fully funds all deals at closing and places no debt on the subject property.
+Row crop land can be purchased outright and should generate income from the investment in the first year with no risk of debt default.
+For this reason, AcreTrader typically fully funds all row crop farm offerings at closing and places no debt on the subject property.